SFH-Foundation/sfhfoundation/docs/videos/learning.md

-title: Introduction
+title: Learning

 description: A collection of talks given by Shaykh Haeri considered by his students to be a good introduction to, and basic overview of, his more general work.

-# Getting to Know Shaykh Fadhlalla
+# Getting to Know Shaykh Haeri

 ## Overarching Ideas